Skip to Content

 Be sure to check out Drugstore Divas’ Holiday Gift Guide for all of our shopping guides.

-It comes with two suircases: a carry on size and a full size bag, both of which have skate wheels so you can turn them in every direction with ease.
+It came with two suircases: a carry on size and a full size bag, both of which have skate wheels so you can turn them in every direction with ease.

 I have the purple set, if you want your recipient to twin me.
 Pete has the silver set, if you want your frequently flyer to twin him.